1. Docs

 • API_KEY_2.
 Default: Disabled.
 Optional second API key that can be used for authorization.
 Intended to be used when rotating API keys.

 • TSP_SEND_HIGH_WATER_MARK.
 Default: 25000.
-The high water mark for the PUSH socket, or the number of events the socket can hold before blocking.
+The high water mark for the PUSH socket, or the number of events the socket can hold before events will back up into its channel.
+Combine with TSP_EVENT_LOG_CHANNEL_SIZE for the total events that can be buffered by the TSP.

 • TSP_EVENT_LOG_CHANNEL_SIZE.
 Default: 25000.
-The number of logging events that can be buffered by the TSP without blocking.
+The number of logging events that can be buffered by the TSP without dropping any.
+Combine with TSP_SEND_HIGH_WATER_MARK for the total events that can be buffered by the TSP.

 • TSP_ENABLE_LOGDRIVER_INTEGRATION.
 Default: true.
-Flag to enable or disable integration with the Logdriver.
-If this TSP will never be connected to a Logdriver this should be set to false to avoid slowing the TSP down as it times out every logging request.
+Flag to enable or disable integration with the TSL.
+If this TSP will never be connected to a TSL this should be set to false to avoid extra memory usage.

 • TSP_BIND_ADDRESS.
 Default: 0.0.0.0.
 IP address to bind for all services.
 This setting applies to all interfaces bound by the TSP, unless overridden by a more specific setting as listed below.

 • TSP_HTTP_BIND_ADDRESS.
 Default: TSP_BIND_ADDRESS:7777.
-IP or IP:PORT address to bind for the HTTP service used by Tenant Security Clients.
+IP or IP:PORT address to bind for the HTTP service used by the Alloy SDK.

 • TSP_HEALTH_BIND_ADDRESS.
 Default: TSP_BIND_ADDRESS:9000.
 IP or IP:PORT address to bind for the health service.